Omar Fateh

-Omar Mahmood Fateh (/ˈfɑːteɪ/ FAH-tay; born April 19, 1990) is an American politician and a member of the Minnesota Senate.
-A member of the Minnesota Democratic Farmer-Labor Party (DFL), he represents District 62, which includes parts of southwest Minneapolis in Hennepin County.
+Omar Mahmood Fateh (Note: /ˈfɑːteɪ/ FAH-tay) (born April 19, 1990) is an American politician and a member of the Minnesota Senate.
+A member of the Minnesota Democratic-Farmer-Labor Party (DFL), he represents District 62, which includes parts of south Minneapolis in Hennepin County.

 Fateh is the first Somali American and Muslim to serve in the Minnesota Senate.
 He was the Minneapolis DFL-endorsed candidate in the 2025 Minneapolis mayoral election until the state party revoked the endorsement over irregularities.
 He lost the election to incumbent Jacob Frey.

-Early life and education, and career
+Early life, education, and career

-Fateh was born in Washington, D.C., to immigrant parents from Somalia.
+Fateh was born in Washington, D.C., to Mahmood Fateh and Amina Ali, who were from Somalia.
 He graduated from Falls Church High School and earned undergraduate and graduate degrees from George Mason University.
 Fateh spent summer breaks in Minneapolis as a child.
 He moved to Minneapolis in 2015.

 Political career

 Elections and campaigns

 In 2015, Fateh ran for an at-large seat on the Fairfax County School Board in northern Virginia.
 He sought the endorsement of the county Democratic Party, but it endorsed the three incumbents running for the three at-large seats.
-In an officially nonpartisan race, Fateh ran in the general election, along with the three Democratic-endorsed incumbents, three Republican-endorsed challengers, and two others.
-Fateh placed eighth, and one of the Democratic-endorsed incumbents lost to one of the Republican-endorsed challengers.
+In an officially nonpartisan race, Fateh placed eighth in a field of nine candidates: three Democratic-endorsed incumbents, three Republican-endorsed challengers, and two other independents.
 Soon after that, he moved to Minneapolis and held a nonpartisan job with the city in voter outreach before working for the state of Minnesota.

 In 2018, Fateh ran for District 62A of the Minnesota House of Representatives, losing in the DFL primary to Hodan Hassan.